gyng/betabot/PLUGINS.md

 # Plugin development

-If the bot is eating your exceptions, run it with `ruby start_bot.rb --dev`.

 ## Scaffold

 There is a rake task to create a skeleton plugin.
 This uses the Ping plugin as a template.